brandon1024/find/.github/README.md

 | <kbd>CTRL</kbd>+<kbd>↵</kbd> or <kbd>ESC</kbd>     | <kbd>^</kbd>+<kbd>↵</kbd> or <kbd>ESC</kbd>        | Close the extension popup                                              |

 ## Omnibox Support
 In version 1.4.0, we introduced omnibox support!
 This allows you to highlight text on a page without even opening the extension.
-To use this feature, type `find` in your browser's address bar, press `TAB`, and then enter a regular expression.
+To use this feature, type `find` in your browser's address bar, press `space`, and then enter a regular expression.
 Occurrences of the regular expression will become highlighted on the page as you type.

 Pressing `ENTER` will leave the highlights in the page.
 To remove the highlights, simply refresh the page.
 If you don't want to leave the highlights in the page, just erase the text entered in the address bar.